hunglvosu/hunglvosu.github.io/_posts/2022-03-24-Syllabus-Algs.md

 permalink: /posts/2022/03/Syllabus-Algs/
 ---

-<span style="color:red">Last Updated: August 09 2022</span>.
+<span style="color:red">Last Updated: August 14 2022</span>.

-**Objectives**: This course provides students with skills in designing efficient algorithms.
-After completing this course, students are expected to be able to formulate an algorithmic problem,  design an algorithm for the problem, prove  the correctness, and analyze the running time.
-This course will illustrate these skills through various algorithmic problems and important design techniques.
+**Credit Hours:** 3

 **Prerequisites**: Students are expected to have mathematical maturity and knowledge of COMPSCI 311 or equivalence.

-**Location**: TBA

 **Teaching Staffs**:

 - Instructor: Hung Le.
   - Email: hungle@cs.umss.du
   - Office: 332 CS Building
-  - Weekly Office Hours: TBA

 - TAs: TBA

+**Class Meetings:** Tue/Thu 2:30 PM - 3:45 PM every week at Hasbrouck Lab Room 134.

+**Office Hours**: Monday 11:00 AM - 12:00 PM, and Friday 3:00 PM - 4:00 PM, CS Building Room 332.
+TA office hours will be announced later.

+**Objectives**: This course provides students with skills in designing efficient algorithms.
+We will go through a variety of algorithm design techniques, including greedy, divide and conquer, dynamic programming, network flow, linear programming, randomized algorithms, and approximation algorithms.
+We will illustrate these design techniques in solving different algorithmic problems.
+The emphasis of this course is on the mathematical aspects of designing algorithms.

+**Learning Outcomes**: After completing this course, students are expected to be able to formulate an algorithmic problem,  design an algorithm for the problem, prove  the correctness, and analyze the running time.

+**Location**:  Hasbrouck Lab Room 134

+**Required Textbook:** Lectures will be based on [Jeff Erickson notes](http://jeffe.cs.illinois.edu/teaching/algorithms/).
+Slides will be posted on Moodle.

+**Optional Textbook:**

+-  Introduction to Algorithms by Cormen, Leiserson, Rivest, and Stein.
+-  Algorithm Design by Kleinberg and Tardos (KT).
+-  Algorithms by Dasgupta, Papadimitriou, Vazirani (DPV).
+-  Randomized Algorithms by Motwani and Raghavan (MR).
+-  Probability and Computing by Mitzenmacher and Upfal (MU).
+-  Approximation Algorithms by Vazirani.

+**Tentative topics:**

+- Divide and Conquer (2 lectures)
+- Dynamic Programming (2 lectures)
+- Greedy Algorithms (3 lectures)
+- Randomized Algorithms (2 lectures)
+- Network Flow (3 lectures)
+- Linear Programming (3 lectures)
+- NP-Completeness (2 lectures)
+- Approximation Algorsithms (3 lectures)

  **Grading**